 This step included soaking them in a vinegar and water combination for about 45 minutes and setting them outside in the sun to dry.
 I also baked them in a 200 degree oven for about two hours on a foil lined cookie sheet.
 This helps to kill any bugs, bug eggs, or mold that may be inside the pine cones.
 Makes for a smelly house, but believe me you don’t want to skip this step.

 I then spent a few hours painting the pine cones in several different shades of yellow and brown (for the center).
 While doing this I suggest you put on a good movie, pick up a paint brush and just paint.
 I used acrylic craft paints for this project.
 This part can be tedious at best so just enjoy your movie.
 By painted the pine cones brown for the center, it makes them stand out more against the yellow painted pine cones.

-To be able to create a sunflower look, I first hot glued a 10″ paper plate to the back of my 12″ wire wreath form.
+To be able to create a sunflower look, I first hot glued a 10″ paper plate to the back of my 12″ wire wreath form from Dollar Tree.